Analysis | Patrick Mahomes and the Kansas City Chiefs absorb a loss unlike any they’ve suffered before

 Bowles’s plan to stymie the Chiefs, after all seven teams with coaching vacancies passed on the former New York Jets head coach, ranks among the all-time Super Bowl coaching masterpieces.
 The Chiefs planned for the Buccaneers to play their usual style, mostly man coverages with a little zone mixed in and heavy blitzing.

 Instead, Bowles adjusted to both his strengths and the Chiefs’ weaknesses.
-Bowles kept two safeties back deep in zone all night, switching between Cover 2 and Cover 4, to take away the speed of Tyreek Hill.
+Bowles kept two safeties back deep in zone coverage all night, switching between Cover 2 and Cover 4, to take away the speed of Tyreek Hill.
 He trusted blazing linebackers Devin White and Lavonte David to contain Travis Kelce over the middle.
 He believed his front seven could stop running plays even with the safeties backed up.
 Bowles knew his pass rush could devour the Chiefs’ offensive line, which missed injured starting tackles Eric Fisher and Mitchell Schwartz, and so he blitzed just five times.

 Both scheme and personnel left Mahomes with little chance.
 He scurried for yardage and scrambled deep into his own backfield to keep plays, but the Buccaneers battered and chased him all night.
 Mahomes ran 497 yards before making throws or taking sacks, according to the NFL NexGen Stats, the most in one game since it started keeping track.